Mirrowel/Mirrobot-py/docs/commands/permissions.md

 **Command:** `!list_blacklist`

-## Permission System Hierarchy
+## Permission System Overview

-The permission system follows this hierarchy (from highest to lowest priority):
+The permission system uses the following hierarchy (from highest to lowest priority):

-1. **Server Administrators** - Always have access to all commands
+1. **Bot Owner** - Always has access to all commands
 2. **Blacklist** - Prevents command access regardless of other permissions (except administrators)
+3. **Server Administrator** - Has access to all commands in the server
-3. **Bot Managers** - Have access to all non-system commands
+4. **Bot Manager** - Has access to all non-system commands
-4. **Category Permissions** - Grant access to all commands in a category
+5. **Category Permission** - Has access to all commands in a specific category
-5. **Command-Specific Permissions** - Grant access to specific commands
+6. **Command Permission** - Has access to a specific command
+7. **Discord Permission** - Has access based on Discord permissions

 ## Default Permissions